liflab/beepbeep-3-palettes/Readme.md

 This repository contains projects producing various independent extensions to the [BeepBeep 3](https://liflab.github.io/beepbeep-3) event stream query engine.
 Each project is also independent from the others, and can be built separately.
-All projects require `beepbeep-3.jar` in their classpath (or alternately, must point to the `Core` source files from BeepBeep's repository) in order to compile and run.
+All projects require `beepbeep-3.jar` in their classpath.

 Available palettes
 ------------------